tntim96/JSCover/README.md

 JSCover is an easy-to-use JavaScript code coverage measuring tool.
 It is based on the popular [JSCoverage](http://siliconforks.com/jscoverage/) tool which is no longer maintained.
-It's big distinguishing factor from other JavaScript coverage tools is that it runs in the any browser (supporting JavaScript) allowing coverage measurement of tests that include DOM interaction.
+It's big distinguishing factor from other JavaScript coverage tools is that it runs in any browser (supporting JavaScript) allowing coverage measurement of tests that include DOM interaction.
 It can be run with most tools (e.g.
 [Jasmine](http://pivotal.github.com/jasmine/),
 [QUnit](http://qunitjs.com/), etc...).